What about coronavirus and autoimmune disease?

 You might also like to read

 7. The newly formed COVID-19 Global Rheumatology Alliance is creating a secure international case reporting registry that will eventually be able to help guide doctors in assessing and treating patients with rheumatologic disease and evaluating risk of infection in patients who are immune suppressed.
 Stay tuned for more information and to learn how you can help.
 Other COVID-19 registries are also being formed, such as this one for IBD.
+UPDATE: The registry and survey are both open!
+You can help—complete the survey and tell your doctor about this registry!

 8. Respiratory viral infections like COVID 19 can increase the risk of developing rheumatoid arthritis in those who are genetically susceptible to autoimmune disease.7